npazzaglia/project-bootstrap/CONTRIBUTING.md

 ## Acknowledgements
 We appreciate your time and effort in helping to improve this project.
 Your contributions make a significant impact!

-Thank you for contributing to Project Name!
+Thank you for contributing to repo-template!